BabylonJS/BabylonReactNative/Modules/@babylonjs/react-native-basekit/README.md

 This package has several **peer dependencies**.
 If these dependencies are unmet, `npm install` will emit warnings.
 Be sure to add these dependencies to your project.

+### Installation Configuration

+Downloaded dependencies are cache by default in directory specifiec by `npm_config_cache`.
+It's possible to specify a new cache directory by setting `npm_config_babylon_binary_cache` environment variable.

+Also, it's possible to set the source of these downloaded dependencies.
+By default, it's using main Github repo releases: `https://github.com/BabylonJS/BabylonReactNative/releases/download`.
+Other possibilities are:
+- By command argument for `npm install` : `--brn-binary-site=https://mysite.com/downloads`
+- By environment variable `export npm_config_brn_binary_site=https://mysite.com/downloads`
+- By configuration in package.json: `nodeBabylonConfig: { binarySite: 'https://mysite.com/downloads'}`

+These case location must respect same hierarchy as the main Github repo releases.

 ### Android Configuration

 The minimum Android SDK version is 18.
 This must be set as `minSdkVersion` in the consuming project's `build.gradle` file.